JosePaumard/code-one-2019-lambda-stream-collector-lab/Readme.md

 ### Oracle Code One 2019  Lambda Stream Collector Lab

+This is the Java 8 branch.
+Use it with a version 8 of the JDK.

 This is a lab created for Oracle Code One 2019.
 It is a Maven project, with the following content in the `test/java` folder:

 1. A `A_Lambdas` package